devshad-01/alx-airbnb-database/database-adv-script/optimization_report.md

 Modified the query structure for better execution planning:

 - Used LEFT JOIN for optional relationships (payments)
+- Added filtering conditions with AND in JOIN clauses
 - Ordered the JOINs based on cardinality for better join order planning

 ## Optimized Query